JNSresearcher/SOLVERS_BCGSTAB_GMRES/README.md

 This version uses a finite-difference approximation of the Laplace equation $L(X) = Laplacian(X)$ and
 a finite-difference approximation of the equation $L(X) = grad(div(X)) - Laplacian(X)$ (this is equivalent to $L(X)=Curl(Curl(X))$
 without using a matrix.
 Alternatively, for the Laplacian, on can use a sparse matrix,
-which is automatically generated to solve the equation $Ax=B.$.
+which is automatically generated to solve the equation $Ax=B$.
 &emsp; All files contain comments.